-NOW THEREFORE the Municipality wishes to adopt the following policy, effective 2022.
+NOW THEREFORE the Municipality wishes to adopt the following policy, effective upon approval of the 2022 Official Plan by the Minister of Agriculture and Land.

 Purpose

 1. The purpose of the Policy is to provide guidance to Council, Development Officers and Property Owners regarding the identification of Legacy Lands (as defined below).
 Council must rely on the Policy when determining the existence of Legacy Lands.